TaskrowSharp/TaskrowSharp/README.md

 ### License: MIT

+Taskrow is a software for organizing teamwork.

+https://taskrow.com/

 TaskrowSharp is a client that allows .NET applications communicate with Taskrow system to execute this operations:
 .
 Get users and groups
-.	get tasks
 .
+Get task details
+.
 Comment, forward and close tasks

-Taskrow is a software for organizing teamwork.
+## 1- Create a Taskrow account

+To use TaskrowSharp client you need a Taskrow account, to create a account go to website:

 https://taskrow.com/

-## 1- Create Taskrow account

-The first step to use TaskrowSharp client is create an account in Taskrow, so go to website:

-https://taskrow.com/

-an create free account using your e-mail.

 ## 2- Create a Taskrow AccessKey